jonathan-beebe/draw.txt/README.markdown

 A very simple drawing application for *drawing* a text file.

-A drawing app where the lines/brushes/shapes are created using monospaced font characters.
+Each character is a *pixel* and shapes are drawn with monospaced characters.
 The final product can be saved as a .txt file.

 The current version features the ability to draw boxes and create lines of text, and sports an unlimited history for some snazzy undo/redo action.